Home > FHA Loan Pre-Approval

 $1,249,125

+Per HUD Mortgagee Letter 2025-26 and FHA Handbook 4000.1 Section II.A.2.a.ii.
 High-cost area examples: San Francisco, Los Angeles, New York City, Washington DC metro, Honolulu.
-Check your county limit on the HUD lookup tool.
+Look up your county at entp.hud.gov/idapp/html/hicostlook.cfm.

 FHA MIP Calculation